Herbert Endeley: Professional

 On December 21, 2022, Endeley was selected 24th overall in the 2023 MLS SuperDraft by FC Dallas.
 On February 15, 2023, Endeley signed his first professional contract with Dallas on an initial one-year deal.
 He made his FC Dallas debut on May 27, 2023, appearing as an 84th-minute substitute during a 1–1 draw with San Jose Earthquakes.
 Endeley also spent time on loan with the club's MLS Next Pro side North Texas SC.

 On March 27, 2025, Endeley was loaned to USL Championship side Colorado Springs Switchbacks for the remainder of the season.
-However, on June 2, 2025, his loan was terminated early due to injury.
+However, on June 2 his loan was terminated early due to injury.
+On November 20, FC Dallas announced that they had declined his contract option.

+Endeley signed with Forward Madison of USL League One on June 29, 2026.